awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 Install the EFA\-enabled kernel, EFA drivers, Libfabric, and Open MPI stack that is required to support EFA on your temporary instance\.

-The steps differ depending on whether you intend to use EFA with Open MPI or with Intel MPI\.
+The steps differ depending on whether you intend to use EFA with Open MPI, with Intel MPI, or with Open MPI and Intel MPI\.

 **To install the EFA software**